mattmcspirit/azurestack/deployment/multinode/README.md

 * For the **-downloadPath**, ensure the folder exists, and you have enough space to hold up to 40GB of files. **This should be a path that is local to your ASDK host, NOT a mapped drive - known issues exist with mapped drives at this time**
 * **-ISOPath** should point to the Windows Server 2016 Evaluation media that you downloaded with your ASDK files. **Do NOT use Windows Server 2019 or any of the semi-annual releases as these are not supported by the database and App Service resource providers at this time**
 * **-ISOPath2019** is optional, and should point to the Windows Server 2019 Evaluation media that you can download from here: https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2019. **Note - this will not be used for deployment of any Resource Providers such as the Database RPs, or the App Service - these will still use the 2016 images**
-* **-asdkHostPwd** is the password you used when deploying your ASDK (for ASDK deployments only)
+* **-azureStackAdminPwd** is the password you used when deploying your ASDK.
 * **-VMpwd** is the password assigned to all VMs created by the script. **Important** - App Service installation requires a strong password, at least 12 characters long, with at least 3 of the following options: 1 upper case, lower case, 1 number, 1 special character.
-* **-azureAdUsername** and **-azureAdPwd** are the *Service Administrator* credentials you used when you deployed your Azure Stack system (in Azure AD connected mode)
+* **-azureAdUsername** and **-azureAdPwd** are the *Service Administrator* credentials you used when you deployed your ASDK host (in Azure AD connected mode)
-* Use the **-registerAzS** flag to instruct the script to register your Azure Stack system to Azure.
+* Use the **-registerASDK** flag to instruct the script to register your ASDK to Azure.
 * Use the **-useAzureCredsForRegistration** flag if you want to use the same *Service Administrator* Azure AD credentials to register the ASDK, as you did when deploying the ASDK.
-* If you specify -registerAzS but forget to use -useAzureCredsForRegistration, you will be prompted for alternative credentials.
+* If you specify -registerASDK but forget to use -useAzureCredsForRegistration, you will be prompted for alternative credentials.
 * If you are using older hardware, or lower performance hardware with no SSD storage, and are experiencing VM deployment errors, use **-serialMode** to set the script to deploy VMs one at a time, rather than in parallel.
 This can help with reliability on older, lower performance hardware.
 * If you chose to customize the initial deployment of your ASDK by changing the region (default = "local") or the domain suffix (default = "azurestack.external"), you can use the flag **-customDomainSuffix** along with a correctly formed region and domain suffix, such as "west.contoto.com"